VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. Check a contact can be removed from the address book.
 2. Check that the removed contact is no longer in the address book.
+3. Verify how the system behaves when trying to remove a contact that does not exist in the address book.
+4. Verify how the system behaves when trying to remove a contact that has already been removed.

 ---

 ## 5. As a user I want to be able to edit a contacts details as they have changed address